renatocaliari/contornos/docs/en/contornos.md

 * Continuously observe the way that clients evaluate a result to adapt the indicators.

 ### Indicatores categories
-- **public needs** (look outside), indicators that the public of contorno uses in their decision making to start or continue using a product or service.
+- **Public needs** (look outside), indicators that the public of contorno uses in their decision making to start or continue using a product or service.
 It is possible to have lower and/or upper delimiter.
 Below the lower limit, it is not meeting customer needs.
 Above superior may indicate that customers do not perceive the added benefits and may also be unnecessarily over-serving when it causes harm to other aspects of the business, service or product.
   - **Recommendation:** continuously observe the needs and the way that customers evaluate a result in order to adapt the indicators.
-- intenal **health** (look inside), to monitor important **aspects of the contorno, business, service or product** and **people engagement** in a contorno.
+- Intenal **health** (look inside), to monitor important **aspects of the contorno, business, service or product** and **people engagement** in a contorno.
 It is possible to have lower and upper bound that indicate the range of health.
-- **survival** (look inside), in **exceptional** and **temporary** cases, which may contain a target of an outcome to be achieved.
+- **Survival** (look inside), in **exceptional** and **temporary** cases, which may contain a target of an outcome to be achieved.
 Used only when it is necessary to promote a quick change to **save** the contorno, business, product or service.

 ?> For each category, choose indicators based on metrics and/or recurring practices.